 As an E-CHiLD student at Northwood Tech, you can earn credentials each step of the way!
-Graduates of this program will also earn a Child Care Services Technical Diploma, Preschool Education Professional Pathway Certificate (and upon commission completion, The Registry Preschool Credential), and Group Child Care Essentials Pathway Certificate.
+Graduates of this program will earn an E-Connect Child Care Services technical diploma and a Group Child Care Essentials pathway certificate.

 Strong Employment Rate

-According to Northwood Tech’s 2018-19 Graduate Survey Responses, 100 percent of the early childhood education graduates were employed within six months of graduating.
-Typical careers available for graduates include childcare teacher, public school or Head Start teacher assistant, program director and more.
+According to Northwood Tech’s 2020-2021 Graduate Survey Responses, 75 percent of early childhood education graduates were employed within six months of graduating.
+Typical careers available for graduates include childcare teacher, public school or Head Start teacher assistant, program director, and more.

 Coursework focuses on developmentally appropriate practice and brain-based learning and promotes play, science, art, language, math and music to help young children of all abilities and backgrounds develop physically, cognitively, socially and emotionally.
 You will learn how to create and maintain safe and healthy play environments, guide behavior, plan and implement learning activities, and work cooperatively with staff and parents.